 IMPORTANT NOTICE

-Adalimumab injection is available as several different products that are considered to be biologic medications (medications made from living organisms).
-These biosimilar products are highly similar to adalimumab injection and work the same way as adalimumab injection in the body.
-Therefore, the term adalimumab injection products will be used to represent these medications in this discussion.
+Adalimumab injection is available as different products that are biologic medications (medications made from living organisms).
+These biologic products are considered to be "biosimilar" to adalimumab injection which means they work just as well and are just as safe to use as adalimumab injection.
+Adalimumab injection mentioned in the monograph below refers to any of these products.

 Why is this medicine prescribed?

-Adalimumab injection products are used alone or with other medications to relieve the symptoms of certain autoimmune disorders (conditions in which the immune system attacks healthy parts of the body and causes pain, swelling, and damage) including the following:
+Adalimumab injection is used alone or with other medications to relieve the symptoms of certain autoimmune disorders (conditions in which the immune system attacks healthy parts of the body and causes pain, swelling, and damage) including the following:

-- hidradenitis suppurativa (a skin disease that causes pimple-like bumps in the armpits, groin, and anal area) in adults and children 12 years of age and older,
+- hidradenitis suppurativa (a skin disease that causes pimple-like bumps in the armpits, groin, and anal area) in adults and teenagers

-Adalimumab injection products are in a class of medications called tumor necrosis factor (TNF) inhibitors.
+Adalimumab injection is in a class of medications called tumor necrosis factor (TNF) inhibitors.
 They work by blocking the action of TNF, a substance in the body that causes inflammation.

 Are there other uses for this medicine?